 1. – An independent body

-The OPECST is chaired alternately for periods of three years by a member of the National Assembly or the Senate.
-Internal rules stipulate that the First Vice-President shall belong to the other house of the parliament.
+OPECST is chaired alternately for periods of three years by a National Assembly or Senate member.
+Internal rules stipulate that the First Vice-President shall belong to the other house of the Parliament.

-2. – Only M. P.s or senators may refer matters to the OPECST
+2. – Only M. P.s or senators may refer matters to OPECST

 3. – The Scientific Council

-Any matter referred to the OPECST leads to the appointment of one or two rapporteurs, always selected from among the members of the OPECST.
+Any matter referred to OPECST leads to the appointment of one or two rapporteurs, always selected from among OPECST members.
 Most study programmes bring together an MP and a senator.
 OPECST also tries to match rapporteurs so that the left and the right wings are included, and both genders too.
 This is called ‘triple parity’ matching.

-The rapporteurs then submit the conclusions of the feasibility study, together with methodological remarks, to the members of the OPECST.
-At that stage, they either suggest that the study be closed (this happens very rarely), propose modifications the extent of the study (a study first dealing with biofuels was thus extended to consider prospects for the development of non-food agricultural products), or, much more frequently, that a study programme be set up and lead to the drawing up of a report.
+Rapporteurs then submit the conclusions of the feasibility study, together with methodological remarks, to the OPECST members.
+At that stage, they either suggest the study to be closed (this happens very rarely), propose modifications the extent of the study (a study first dealing with biofuels was thus extended to consider prospects for the development of non-food agricultural products), or, much more frequently, that a study programme be set up and lead to the drawing up of a report.

-Throughout the study, the rapporteurs are assisted by a parliamentary civil servant and, if need be, by a study group made up of specialists from outside parliament.
+Throughout the study, rapporteurs are assisted by a parliamentary civil servant and, if need be, by a study group made up of specialists from outside Parliament.
 They can hire French or foreign freelance experts and consultants for further investigation into specific items.
-They can gather the opinions of trade unions, professional bodies, and organizations for the protection of the environment or consumers.
+They can gather opinions of trade unions, professional bodies, and organizations for the protection of the environment or consumers.

 However, OPECST reports are not restricted to setting out the experts’ points of view.
 Their conclusions are the work of parliamentarians and may go beyond merely informing, by including suggestions and recommendations.

-The rapporteurs draft the report.
-The minutes of their hearings may then be annexed to the report.
+Rapporteurs draft the report.
+Minutes of their hearings may then be annexed to the report.

-At the end of their work, the rapporteurs submit their draft report and their conclusions to the members of the OPECST.
+At the end of their work, rapporteurs submit their draft report and their conclusions to the OPECST members.
 The conclusions are presented in such a way that they can be used directly for legislative work or budget discussions.
-Members of the OPECST must decide whether they will publish the report and all or part of the minutes of the hearings and the contributions by the experts.
-In this respect, the OPECST’s decisions are mostly unanimous: consensus decisions are one of the office’s main features.
+OPECST members must decide whether they will publish the report and all or part of the minutes of the hearings and the contributions by the experts.
+In this respect, OPECST’s decisions are mostly unanimous: consensus decisions are one of the Office’s main features.